FREQUENTLY ASKED QUESTIONS

-Competition Launch: 8th March, 2018 Program kick off - Week 1: 30th April, 2018 Submissions due - Week 13: 5pm - 27th July, 2018 Judging: First 2 weeks of August 2018 Winners and Finalists announced, and showcase events: August/September 2018 The earlier you register, the more time you will have to work through the curriculum.
+Competition Launch: 8th March, 2018 Program kick off - Week 1: 30th April, 2018 Submissions due - Week 13: 5pm - 27th July, 2018 Judging: During August 2018 Winners and Finalists announced, and showcase events: September 2018 The earlier you register, the more time you will have to work through the curriculum.
 We recommend starting as early as possible.

-Teams can register after the 20th of April but we cannot guarantee a mentor to be matched with late teams.
+Teams can register after the 13th of April but we cannot guarantee that we can match late teams with a mentor.

 Week of the program officially starts on the 30th, and teams have 12 structured weeks and one additional week to complete the program.
 Note that late entrants may not have enough time to complete all tasks.